Gourav2000/Windows_Wifi_Password_Extraction/README.md

 ## Exe file
-You can test it out directly by downloading the exe file from here https://github.com/Gourav2000/Windows_Wifi_Password_Extraction/raw/master/dist/ExtractionScript.exe and even if chrome shows you a warning, it's not harmful for your devicein anyway lol!
+You can test it out directly by downloading the exe file from here https://github.com/Gourav2000/Windows_Wifi_Password_Extraction/raw/master/dist/ExtractionScript.exe and even if chrome shows you a warning, it's not harmful for your device in anyway lol!